Sourdough: Starter

-Refreshment of the starter
+Refreshment/feeding of the starter

-As it ferments, sometimes for several days, the volume of the starter is increased by periodic additions of flour and water, called "refreshments".
+As it ferments, sometimes for several days, the volume of the starter is increased by periodic additions of flour and water, called "refreshments" or referred to as a "feeding".
 As long as this starter culture is fed flour and water regularly, it will remain active.

 The ratio of fermented starter to fresh flour and water is critical in the development and maintenance of a starter.
 This ratio is called the refreshment ratio.
 Higher refreshment ratios are associated with greater microbial stability in the sourdough.
 In San Francisco sourdough, the ratio is 40% of the total weight, which is roughly equivalent to 67% of the new-dough's weight.
 A high refreshment ratio keeps acidity of the refreshed dough relatively low.
-Acidity levels of below pH 4.0 inhibit lactobacilli and favour acid-tolerant yeasts.
+Acidity levels of below pH 4.0 inhibit lactobacilli and favor acid-tolerant yeasts.

 A starter prepared from scratch with a salted wheat-rye dough takes about 54 hours at 27 C to stabilise at a pH between 4.4 and 4.6.
 4% salt inhibits L. sanfranciscensis, while C. milleri can withstand 8%.

 A drier and cooler starter has less bacterial activity and more yeast growth, which results in the bacterial production of more acetic acid relative to lactic acid.
 Conversely, a wetter and warmer starter has more bacterial activity and less yeast growth, with more lactic acid relative to acetic acid.
 The yeasts produce mainly CO2 and ethanol.
 High amounts of lactic acid are desired in rye and mixed-rye fermentations, while relatively higher amounts of acetic acid are desired in wheat fermentations.
 A dry, cool starter produces a sourer loaf than a wet, warm one.
 Firm starters (such as the Flemish Desem starter, which may be buried in a large container of flour to prevent drying out) tend to be more resource-intensive than wet ones.